Glossary of policy debate terms: Resolution

 At the college level, a number of topics are proposed and interested parties write 'topic papers' discussing the pros and cons of that individual topic.
 Once a topic is chosen, it is debated by affiliated students nationally for the entire season.
-The resolution typically is related to action by the federal government.
+The resolution typically is related to a course of policy pursued by the federal government.

 Significance

 Significance is a stock issue in policy debate which establishes the importance of the harms in the status quo.
 As a stock issue has fallen out of favor with the debate community almost all debaters and judges now believe that any plan which is preferable to the status quo is significant.

 However, there are known flaws in otherwise adequate theories of debate that sees Significance as eternally coupled with Harms, which is untrue.
 In values debate, a "Significance" is a judgment about any crucial aspect of the team's debate outline, and Topicality is secondary to the Stock Issues.
 Significance goes toward Solvency and is weighed against Inherency, not Harms, that there is unknown danger in change (for example, from deterrence to deproliferation).
 In that way, the "benevolent debate" is preferred, giving good standing to the Affirmative, and so "any plan that is preferable to the status quo is significant", which is a misunderstanding, better considered as "any plan that is preferable to the status quo is unique", with very few exceptions.
 But it also exposes the Affirmative to diminution of good standing, in which the Negative counterplan can win on Solvency by being better than unique - as a matter of Significance - plus the Affirmative accumulates Harms by not knowing what they were doing, and that is what makes the Negative counterplan Solvency significant and unique, not because the Harms are unique but because the Harms are less significantly unique overall after Solvency, and that is not an equivocation of words but a debate policy theory about the inherent harms in change, the harms in tinkering or focusing on minutiae or offering incrementalism in a plan.
 That is, the better understanding about Significance is significant, is better debate theory.